 Simple list—Use commas to separate each item, except the last one.

-– A string of words connected by or—The same rule applies to a strong of words connected by the conjunction or.
-Substitute or for the conjunction and above.
+A string of words connected by or—The same rule applies to a strong of words connected by the conjunction or.
+Just substitute or for the conjunction and above.

-List with complex elements that might each include one or more commas—Use a semicolon instead of a comma to separate the list items.
-Example: I have lived in several large cities including Atlanta, Georgia; Kansas City, Missouri; and Portland, Oregon.
+List with complex elements that might each include one or more commas—Use a semicolon instead of a comma to separate the list items (e.g., I have lived in several large cities including Atlanta, Georgia; Kansas City, Missouri; and Portland, Oregon.

 Multiple adjectives modifying the same noun—This is one of the more confusing issues.
 The general rule here is relatively easy to remember: Use a comma to separate the adjectives when the word and could correctly be inserted between them.
-For example, an expensive ski lodge is correct (one would not say an expensive and ski lodge).
-However, in spite of the rule, it’s okay to write long red hair, rather than long, red hair.
-If the list of modifying adjectives gets long, commas are probably appropriate (eg, the hot, dry, baking, scorching desert).
+Example: She had long, red hair.
+However, in spite of the rule, it’s okay to write She had long red hair.
+If the list of modifying adjectives gets long, commas are usually appropriate (e.g., the hot, dry, baking, scorching desert).
 A comma also avoids confusion in the following sentence: To John, Worthington was something of a dreamer.